tcarette/ASP-HS/README.md

 nrcfg allows several .c files as arguments. nrcfg provides #CSF/block, tnrcfg provides the total #CSF.

+### PLOT_conv_mchf

+Read file containing stderr of mchf (ATSP2K) and generate pdf and eps of the convergence of the energy and of the squared energy increment as a function of the iteration number.
+Note: it would probably work if the stdout and stderr are saved in the same file but it is not tested.
+* argument 1: root file name (reads <root>.err)

 ### weights (ASTP2K)

 Calculate configuration weights and cumulated weights using .l file